 Business Interruption.
 Owner may elect to maintain business interruption insurance coverage in such amounts and subject to such terms and conditions as may be deemed commercially reasonable by Owner in its sole discretion.

+Comprehensive Automobile Liability Insurance against claims for bodily injury, death of and/or property damage to third parties covering all Owner owned, leased, non-owned and hired vehicles used in the performance of the Operator's obligations under this contract with a minimum $1,000,000 combined single limit per accident.

 Requirements of Owner Insurance

 (i) Waiver of Subrogation.
-The policies of Owner Insurance shall include a wavier of subrogation in favor of Operator and its subcontractors, their respective assignees, affiliates, agents, officers, directors, employees, insurers or policy issuers and a waiver of any right of the insurers to any set-off or counterclaim, whether by endorsement or otherwise, in respect of any type of liability of any of the persons insured under any such policies.
+The policies of Owner Insurance shall include a wavier of subrogation in favour of Operator and its subcontractors, their respective assignees, affiliates, agents, officers, directors, employees, insurers or policy issuers and a waiver of any right of the insurers to any set-off or counterclaim, whether by endorsement or otherwise, in respect of any type of liability of any of the persons insured under any such policies.

 (ii) Responsibility for Deductible Amounts.
-To the extent that loss of or damage to the Facility is caused by the fault or negligence of Operator, any of its Subcontractors or any Person acting under the direction and control of Operator or any Subcontractor, then Operator shall be responsible for deductible amounts up to $100,000 per occurrence under the policy of insurance required in this Exhibit 7.2 (1).
-The Owner shall otherwise be solely responsible for deductible amounts under the policies of insurance required in this Exhibit 7.2.
+To the extent that loss of or damage to the Facility is caused by the fault or negligence of Operator, any of its Subcontractors or any Person acting under the direction and control of Operator or any Subcontractor, then Operator shall be responsible for deductible amounts up to $100,000 per occurrence under the policy of insurance required in this Schedule 7.2.
+The Owner shall otherwise be solely responsible for deductible amounts under the policies of insurance required in this Schedule 7.2.

 Schedule 8